pandulapeter/beagle/README.md

 * Investigate edge-case inset handling bugs

 #### Features
-* Properly format JSON request / response data
+* Improve the way JSON request / response data is displayed
+* Mark logs that have payloads in the  list
 * Rewrite the API for setting the module configuration to support custom order and duplicated modules
 * Make the expandable list module more generic (single select, multiple select, simple click), add examples (environment switching)
 * Add a module for displaying a list of custom key-value pairs.
 An example implementation should contain device / OS information